ladiasnk/Complete-pipelined-RISC-V-CPU-core-/README.md

 To determine a specific instruction , knowledge of a decode table is required.
 This is given from the RV321 base instruction set
 ![My Image](RV321_base_instruction_set.jpg)

+## The design
+This design is focused on the CPU core only, ignoring all of the logic that would be necessary to interface with the surrounding system, such as input/output (I/O) controllers, interrupt logic, system timers.
+Sources of complexity, like caches used to hold recently-accessed memory data close to the CPU core are also ignored here.
+The aim is to implement separate, and very small, instruction and data memories.
+IMem and DMem are typical seperate, single cycle instruction and data caches.